HiCoLoRA: Addressing Context-Prompt Misalignment via Hierarchical Collaborative LoRA for Zero-Shot DST: Experiments

-\textbf{Overall Performance Superiority.} HiCoLoRA achieves new state-of-the-art results on both MultiWOZ and SGD benchmarks, with an average JGA of 40.8 on MultiWOZ and significant gains across all SGD domains.
-This consistent improvement is attributed to architectural advances that address key limitations of previous approaches: (1) traditional methods rely on rigid feature engineering; (2) full fine-tuning suffers from catastrophic forgetting; (3) prior SOTA models are limited by shallow prompting or uniform layer adaptation.
-HiCoLoRA overcomes these issues via integrated hierarchical adaptation.
-Furthermore, the model achieves an AGA of 93.8\% on SGD Trains, underscoring its ability to preserve rare-slot knowledge through SemSVD-Init and maintain semantic specificity across layers.
+\textbf{Overall Performance Superiority.} HiCoLoRA achieves new SOTA results on both MultiWOZ and SGD, with an average JGA of 40.8 on MultiWOZ and consistent gains across all SGD domains.
+This improvement stems from our hierarchical adaptation design, which overcomes three key limitations of prior work: rigid feature engineering in traditional methods, catastrophic forgetting in full fine-tuning, and shallow or uniform adaptation in recent SOTA models.
+Notably, HiCoLoRA attains an AGA of 93.8\% on SGD Trains, demonstrating its ability to preserve rare slot semantics through SemSVD-Init and maintain layer wise specificity.

-\textbf{Component-Wise Efficacy Validation.} HiCoLoRA demonstrates strong performance across diverse domain types, attributed to its tailored architectural components.
-In \textbf{transfer-rich domains} such as \textit{Media}, the model achieves a JGA of 75.9\%, representing a 9.4\% improvement over DualLoRA.
-This gain is facilitated by spectral clustering, which effectively identifies cross-domain semantic commonalities, exemplified by shared attributes such as genre, thereby disentangling domain-shared semantics and mitigating signal conflation.
-In \textbf{domain-specific regimes} such as \textit{Hotel}, HiCoLoRA attains JGA 20.4\%, corresponding to a 7.9\% relative improvement.
-This enhancement stems from the semantic-enhanced singular value modulation within SemSVD-Init, which preserves sparse slot semantics that are otherwise distorted under random initialization.
-For \textbf{context-sensitive domains} like \textit{Messaging}, where performance is inherently limited by slot boundary ambiguities, the adaptive fusion mechanism dynamically balances static prompts against volatile dialog contexts, yielding a 4.0\% gain over the rigid weighting strategy employed by DualLoRA.
+\textbf{Component-Wise Efficacy Validation.} HiCoLoRA performs robustly across diverse domain types, attributable to its tailored architectural components.
+In \textbf{transfer-rich domains} such as \textit{Media}, it achieves 75.9\% JGA, a 9.4\% improvement over DualLoRA, owing to spectral clustering that identifies cross domain commonalities and disentangles domain shared semantics.
+In \textbf{domain-specific regimes} such as \textit{Hotel}, the model attains 20.4\% JGA (+7.9\%), where SemSVD-Init preserves sparse slot semantics otherwise distorted by random initialization.
+For \textbf{context-sensitive domains} like \textit{Messaging}, adaptive fusion dynamically balances static prompts against volatile dialog contexts, yielding a 4.0\% gain over DualLoRA's static weighting.